 Hi, my name is Kirsten Terry and I am the founder of Kent SEND Support Training and Consultancy.

+My qualifications include a First-Class Honours Degree in Education (BA(QTS)) and a Masters in Educational Studies (MA).
 I have provided training and information sessions for many different organisations including schools, colleges, Primary Care Networks, Early Help teams, CAMHS, charities and parent support groups.

 I have an extensive knowledge of Special Educational Needs and Disabilities which includes Autism, Pathological Demand Avoidance, ADHD, Dyslexia, Dyscalculia, Dysgraphia, Tourettes, Sensory Processing and Developmental Co-ordination Disorder (Dyspraxia) to name a few.

-With this knowledge, I can support individuals and companies to identify reasonable adjustments that can be made so that both employer and employee obtain the best workplace experience possible.
 I believe in a positive and proactive approach.
 We can’t change the past but we can learn from it and create a better future.

 `